cucumber-rs/cucumber/book/src/Getting_Started.md

 #     world.cat.hungry = true;
 # }
 #
-// Don't forget to additionally `use cucumber_rust::when`.
+// Don't forget to additionally `use cucumber::when;`.

 #[when("I feed the cat")]
 fn feed_cat(world: &mut AnimalWorld) {